Steinberg symbols and reciprocity sheaves: Preliminaries

 \subsection{Sheaves with transfers}

 We recall some terminology from Voevodsky's theory of sheaves with transfers; see \cite{MVW} for details.

 Let $X,Y \in \Sm$.
-A {\it prime correspondence} from $X$ to $Y$ is an integral closed subscheme $V\subset X\times Y$ which is finite and surjective over some connected component of $X$.
-A {\it finite correspondence} from $X$ to $Y$ is a $\Zbb$-linear combination of prime correspondences.
+An {\it elementary correspondence} from $X$ to $Y$ is an integral closed subscheme $V\subset X\times Y$ which is finite and surjective over some connected component of $X$.
+A {\it finite correspondence} from $X$ to $Y$ is a $\Zbb$-linear combination of elementary correspondences.
 Let $\Cor(X,Y)$ denote the abelian group of finite correspondences.
 For example, the graph $\Gamma_f$ of a morphism $f\colon X\to Y$ gives a finite correspondence $[\Gamma_f] \in \Cor(X,Y)$, for which we simply write $f$.
 If $f$ is finite and surjective, then the transpose of $\Gamma_f$ gives a finite correspondence $[{}^t\Gamma_f]\in \Cor(Y,X)$ in the other direction, for which we write ${}^tf$.
 There is a bilinear composition map

 defined by intersection products.
 We can form an additive category $\Cor$ of smooth schemes and finite correspondences.
 Moreover, we can embed $\Sm$ into $\Cor$ by the graph construction.
 The fiber product of schemes (over $k$) gives a symmetric monoidal structure $\times$ on $\Cor$.
 Let $\Cor^\pro$ denote the category whose objects are the same as $\Sm^\pro$ and morphisms are finite correspondences.
 Then we can regard $\Cor^\pro$ as a full subcategory of the category of pro-objects of $\Cor$ (see \cite[Lemma 2.5]{RS21}).